Working while in recovery is a great idea – if done at the right time.

 The recovery process is a long one.
 It starts with Rehab, which is typically a 30 to 90 day process.
 From there, you’ll move on to “aftercare.”
 Aftercare is the care that comes after Rehab – it is an important next step and one that cannot be skipped.

-There are several options.
+There are several options for those who wish to .
 Once you’ve completed rehab, you’ll be free of any substances in your body.
 You are then eligible to move onto outpatient care, such as a sober living facility.
 Rehab centers will always try to place you with a sober living community that they use regularly.
 Why that’s often a fine idea, you really need to do your own research.
 In most cases, it’s best to have a relative help you in your search for a sober living home.

 Once you’ve been placed, you’ll continue your addiction recovery treatment.